• Skip to primary navigation

 Last year, I used our apples in a paleo apple pie (which is REALLY good and super easy to make, FYI) and this year I decided to create a healthy paleo apple crisp.

-• paleo and easily made vegan (swap honey for maple syrup)
+• easily made vegan - swap the honey for maple syrup

-• nut free: no almond flour, the crumble is made with tigernut flour and tapioca flour
+• nut free - instead of almond flour, the crumble topping is made with tigernut flour

 Ingredients